wtsi-hgi/lurge/docs/outline.md

 - get humgen groups from ldap (`utils.ldap.py`)
 - if a path isn't specified, spin up multiproc Pool workers to collect data on all the humgen directories we care about
-    - firstly, finds the most recent mpistat report for the volume
+    - firstly, finds the most recent wrstat report for the volume
-    - iterates over every line in the mpistat
+    - iterates over every line in the wrstat
         - if the path doesn't contain a directory we care about, we skip it
         - if we're in a `users` directory, go one level deeper
         - if we have a directory: